-- The self-evaluation can be tailored to fit your organization’s values, to highlight the specific roles of the individual, and to call out specific performance measures that your organization would like to focus on for the particular evaluation cycle.
+- The self-evaluation can be tailored to fit your organization’s values, highlight the specific roles of the individual, and call out specific performance measures that your organization would like to focus on for the particular evaluation cycle.

 Should they attempt to omit a project of which they are aware that performance was an issue, this is likely a project that is on your radar and documented; you can simply add this project into the final evaluation form.

 - It’s important to remind managers that employees often have a perception of stronger performance than he/she actually exuded throughout the year.

-- Just because an employee is responsible for the initial documentation, managers still will need to take ownership for monitoring performance, documenting performance concerns and/or highlights, and make efforts to correct poor performance throughout the year.
+- Just because an employee is responsible for the initial documentation, managers still will need to take ownership for monitoring performance, documenting performance concerns and/or highlights, and making efforts to correct poor performance throughout the year.

 - If the employee’s self-evaluation is not an accurate reflection of performance, his/her manager needs to be prepared to provide clear reasoning for the differences in ratings.

-- If employees fail to submit their self-evaluations in a timely manner then follow on processes may be negatively impacted.
+- If employees fail to submit their self-evaluations in a timely manner, then follow-on processes may be negatively impacted.

 The self-evaluation process is the first step of what is likely a multi-step process.
-Many organizations use the end of year evaluation to determine bonuses, merit, and potential promotions for the upcoming year.
+Many organizations use the end-of-year evaluation to determine bonuses, merit, and potential promotions for the upcoming year.